Randi is a cat owner and knows all about how to raise healthy, happy cats.

 - We kept the kittens in a separate room for the first two weeks.

-- They had their own food bowls and litter box and their own toys.
+- They had their own food bowls, litter boxes, and toys.

 - We slowly introduced them to the older cats.

 - They only came out when supervised by us.

 - We allowed the older cats to explore the "kitty" room when we were with them.

 - We gave our older cats the same amount of attention they were accustomed to.

 - We didn't allow the big girls to "bully" the babies but . . .

 - We didn't force them to let the babies get away with bothering them.